Jornal Hoje

-Jornal Hoje is a news program aired by the Brazilian television broadcaster TV Globo.
-The program is broadcast in the early afternoon from Monday to Saturday as part of a news block that also includes Praça TV and Globo Esporte.
-Since 31 October 2025, it is currently presented by Roberto Kovalick.
+Jornal Hoje is an early afternoon news program aired by the Brazilian television broadcaster TV Globo.
+The program is broadcast from Monday to Saturday, at 1:25 pm.
+Since 31 October 2025, it has been presented by Roberto Kovalick.

 History

 The show premiered on 21 April 1971, almost two years after the premiere of Jornal Nacional, and replaced Show da Cidade (The City Show).
 Initially it was only shown in the state of the Rio de Janeiro and was then presented by Léo Batista and Luiz Jatobá.

 The original idea was for a women's daily magazine, with reports on art, shows and interviews.
 On 3 June 1974, it began to be broadcast nationally.
 It was divided in sections and, with the same scenery, it had hosts in Rio de Janeiro, São Paulo and Brasília.

 The final segment brought local news from affiliated broadcasting stations, such as the TV Ribeirão (now EPTV); the local news was shown after Globo Esporte since the 1980s, with the exception of São Paulo from 1990 to 1994, when they aired São Paulo Já in the Jornal Hoje timeslot.
 São Paulo Já's first edition later shortened the timeslot for room to bring back Jornal Hoje.
 SPTV now airs at its original timeslot at 12:00 p.m. local time since 1996.

 On 8 August 2019, it was announced that Sandra Annenberg would present Globo Repórter and that Maria Júlia Coutinho would definitely take over the newscast from the end of September of the same year.

 On 30 October 2025, as part of reorganization of TV Globo's news department announced on 1 September, Tralli presented Jornal Hoje for the last time due to his move to Rio de Janeiro as main presenter of flagship evening news program Jornal Nacional, a position previously anchored by William Bonner for 29 years.
 Beginning on 31 October 2025, Roberto Kovalick took over his role as main presenter of Jornal Hoje.